 Increase MySQL performance by orders of magnitude for analytics and mixed workloads.
 Query data in object storage.
-Eliminate the need for a separate analytics database; separate machine learning (ML) tools; and extract, transform, and load (ETL) duplication.
+Eliminate the need for a separate analytics database or lakehouse platform; separate machine learning (ML) tools; and extract, transform, and load (ETL) duplication.
 MySQL HeatWave is available on Oracle Cloud Infrastructure (OCI), Amazon Web Services (AWS), and Microsoft Azure.

 MySQL HeatWave is a fully managed database service, powered by the HeatWave in-memory query accelerator.
 It’s the only cloud service that combines transactions, real-time analytics across data warehouses and data lakes, and machine learning in one MySQL Database—without the complexity, latency, risks, and cost of ETL duplication.